 Though this is tough to do, or even impossible if you’ve got a deadline, revisiting your copy later helps you see it with a fresh pair of eyes.

 When I write articles like this, I tend to write the whole thing at one time, spilling out errors and pretty crappy prose.
 Then, I edit it the next day or just at a later time.
 It helps me see the article in a new way and catch things my fatigued eyes would have missed otherwise.

 5. Use Software like Grammarly

 Spell check isn’t, or at least shouldn’t be, the last line of defense.
 But if you download something like Grammarly, you can catch grammar errors all over the internet, whether you’re writing in WordPress or posting a LinkedIn updated.
-I’ve had it downloaded for like a week and it’s already helped me avoid some errors.

 Correct spelling is one of many factors that impact the credibility of a website.
 Broken grammar and incorrect spelling certainly make you seem less credible, but to what degree that impacts your credibility, no one really knows.